bibhask/gut_nek/README.md

 case1.ma2
 ```

-should all use the prefix
+must all use the common prefix

 ```text
 case1
 ```

-before running the simulation.
+before compiling and running the simulation.

 ---

-# 10. Repository Structure
+## 12. Repository Structure

-A typical directory structure is
+A typical repository structure is

 ```text
 Kumar_Mukherjee_PRE_simulation_files/